Exome: Definition

 It is important to note that the exome is distinct from the transcriptome, which is all of the transcribed RNA within a cell type.
 While the exome is constant from cell-type to cell-type, the transcriptome changes based on the structure and function of the cells.
 As a result, the entirety of the exome is not translated into protein in every cell.
 Different cell types only transcribe portions of the exome, and only the coding regions of the exons are eventually translated into proteins.

 Next-generation sequencing

-Next-generation sequencing (next-gen sequencing) allows for the rapid sequencing of large amounts of DNA, significantly advancing the study of genetics, and replacing older methods such as Sanger sequencing.
+Next-generation sequencing (NGS) allows for the rapid sequencing of large amounts of DNA, significantly advancing the study of genetics, and replacing older methods such as Sanger sequencing.
 This technology is starting to become more common in healthcare and research not only because it is a reliable method of determining genetic variations, but also because it is cost effective and allows researchers to sequence entire genomes in anywhere between days to weeks.
 This compares to former methods which may have taken months.
 Next-gen sequencing includes both whole-exome sequencing and whole-genome sequencing.